neelsmith/BiblicalHebrew.jl/docs/src/niqqud.md

 ```@setup niqqud
-using Hebrew
+using BiblicalHebrew
 ```
 # *Niqqud*

 The Unicode specification defines combining characters for the system of vowel pointing (*niqqud*).

-The `Hebrew` package defines character constants that can be used to refer to these values, and a parallel suite of functions for composing strings with these vowel points.
+The `BiblicalHebrew` package defines character constants that can be used to refer to these values, and a parallel suite of functions for composing strings with these vowel points.

 For example, add a *qamats* to an aleph:

 ```@example niqqud
-pointed = Hebrew.qamats("א")
+pointed = BiblicalHebrew.qamats("א")
 ```

 Check that the combining character has been added: